 1: RULES – GENERAL

-1.1: Committee Decisions: Any committee decisions can be appealed to the 2KCUP Overview committee (firstname.lastname@example.org) and if no resolve can be found, then the “2KCUP Independant Board”.
+1.1: Committee Decisions: Any committee decisions can be appealed to the 2KCUP Overview committee (firstname.lastname@example.org) and if no resolve can be found, then the “2KCUP Independent Board”.

-1.4: Right of Publicity: You and your car may be photographed, recorded, or otherwise reproduced and re-used (including but not limited to television, internet, magazines, radio) at the discretion of 2KCUP.
+1.3: Right of Publicity: You and your car may be photographed, recorded, or otherwise reproduced and re-used (including but not limited to television, internet, magazines, radio) at the discretion of 2KCUP.
 Drivers must reserve the upper section of their front windscreen for the placement of series supplied window banners.

 Competitors must assume that unless a modification is specifically permitted then it is prohibited.
-The Eligibility of a car is the responsibility of the driver and for the 2KCUP Technical Committee (2KTC) to confirm.
+The eligibility of a car is the responsibility of the driver and for the 2KCUP Technical Committee (2KTC) to confirm.

 2.0.1: The following parts are open AS LONG as they retain the same design, dimensions and functionality, anything not listed is assumed to be of factory or OEM specification:

 - Engine Air filter (panel design).

-Any other replacement parts must be OEM or OEM equivalent and cannot be of a higher performance than factory standard.
+Any other replacement parts should be OEM or OEM equivalent and cannot be of a higher performance than factory standard.
 Any intended change away from factory design must be stated in full via the series entry form and must not disadvantage a competitor who doesn’t have the change.

-2.2: Vehicle registration is not required; however vehicles that are not registered must have an homologated MSNZ safety cage fitted.
+2.2: Vehicle road registration is not required; however, vehicles that are not registered must have an homologated MSNZ safety cage fitted.
 Vehicles must have a WOF or be to WOF standard.
 All cars must have a minimum of a half cage with side intrusion bars once their log book is more than 12 months old.

 2.3: Tire Eligibility: DOT-approved street tires only; minimum tread depth 1.5mm; minimum treadwear rating 200, no exceptions.
 No DOT rated semi slick tires allowed.